tomchkk/transliterable-bundle/README.md

 ### Embeddable Entity

-An entity field can be made _transliterable_ by including a Doctrine `Embedded` annotation, with a _class_ value of the fully-qualified `Transliterable` class name.
+An entity field can be made _transliterable_ by including a Doctrine `Embedded` annotation with a _class_ value of the fully-qualified `Transliterable` class name.

 ```php
 // src/Entity/Person.php